Research Manager - J-PAL North America

 - Cover letter (outlining why you are interested in J-PAL North America and why you are qualified for this role)

-We will begin reviewing applications on a rolling basis as we receive them.
+Application deadline: We will be reviewing applications on a rolling basis.
 Short-listed applicants will be asked to complete a writing and technical exercise.
 Finalists will be called for an in-person interview.